 See Split Task

-Used to provide to other enterprise Project Control systems empowering the sharing of Loqust data with other systems.
+A Task field in Loqust used to provide a reference to other enterprise Project Control systems.
+This empowers the sharing of Loqust data with other systems. e.g. Cost Code, Owner's Bid Item number...

-When a Successor Sequential Task is not being completed fast enough and/or a Predecessor Sequential Task is being completed too fast, progress on the Successor Sequential Task can be delayed.
-This is graphically represented by an intersection of the two respective Production Lines©.
+When a Predecessor Sequential Task is not being completed fast enough and/or a Successor Sequential Task is being completed too fast, the overall progress of the Operation can be compromised due to Conflict between the Two tasks.
+This is graphically represented by an intersection of the two respective Production Lines®.

-A Predecessor Sequential Task or Milestone that prevents a Successor Sequential Task from being completed.
-For example materials being delivered late.
+A Predecessor Sequential Task or Milestone that prevents a Successor Sequential Task from being completed. e.g. Late material delivery may preclude an installation task; the installation task is constrained by material delivery.

-A group of resouces organized to compete a Task.
+A group of resources organized to compete a Task that can be represented by a Loqust Dimension.
 See Dimensions.

-A collection of one or more Production Graphs© designed to provide information for specific stakeholder(s) that is shared in perpetual real time by a URL link to both licensed and unlicensed Loqust users.
+A collection of one or more Production Graphs® designed to provide information for specific stakeholder(s) that is shared in real time by a URL link to both licensed and unlicensed Loqust users.

 An organization that controls one or more Projects.

-A collection of related Tasks; Groups can be created in a hierachal relationship allowing Groups to be used in re-creating a hierarchy of Tasks.
+A collection of related Tasks; Groups can be created in a hierarchical relationship allowing Groups to be used in re-creating a hierarchy of Tasks.
+Groups and related fields may be imported or exported utilizing Loqust Import and Export Features.

 The Japanese word for continuous improvement.
 Kaizen has come to mean the philosophy of continuous improvement.